NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 ### Code, Models, and Software
 --------------------------------------------------------------------------------------------

-1. Follow clean code principles [^1], e.g., include unit tests.
+1. Follow clean code principles [^23], e.g., include unit tests.
 2. Don’t forget to save all your intermediate research results (e.g., evaluation scores along with model parameters) for future analysis.
-3. Use Version Control (VC) and external backups to keep track of changes and to avoid data loss.
+3. Use Version Control and external backups to keep track of changes and to avoid data loss.
 4. Constantly check energy consumption.
 For instance, you can use the [CodeCarbon](https://codecarbon.io) package which estimates the amount of carbon dioxide produced by computing resources and provides some tips on how to decrease emissions.

 >For more details on documenting code/models/software, consult the following resources: